Boundary maps and maximal representations on infinite dimensional Hermitian symmetric spaces: Introduction

-Curiously enough, the analogous result of Theorem \ref{prop:surface} doesn't hold for the orthogonal group $\OR(2,\infty)$.
+Interestingly enough, the analogous result of Theorem \ref{thm:hyplat} doesn't hold for the orthogonal group $\OR(2,\infty)$ and $n=1$.
 Let $\Sigma$ be a compact connected Riemann surface of genus one with one connected boundary component (which is a circle), that is a \emph{one-holed torus}.
-The fundamental group $\Gamma_\Sigma$ of $\Sigma$ is thus a free group on two generators.
+The fundamental group $\Gamma_\Sigma$ of $\Sigma$ is thus a free group on two generators and a lattice in $\SU(1,1)$.

 \begin{thm} There are geometrically dense maximal representations $\rho:\G_\Sigma\to\PO_\R(2,\infty)$. \end{thm} Observe that the properties of maximal representations in $\PO_\R(2,\infty)$ and $\PO_\C(p,\infty)$ are so different because, for every $p$, the Hermitian Lie group $\OR(2,p)$ is of tube type, while the Hermitian Lie groups $\SU(p,q)$ are of tube type if and only if $p=q$.
 We refer to Section \ref{sec:tube} for more details.
-This allows much more flexibility, the chain geometry at infinity being trivial. \begin{remark} It is easy to generalize the construction we provide here to produce geometrically dense maximal representations of any punctured surface.
-With some more work (for example using the doubling construction described in \cite{FP}) one can also provide examples of geometrically dense maximal representations of fundamental groups of closed surfaces in $\PO_\R(2,\infty)$. \end{remark}
+This allows much more flexibility, the chain geometry at infinity being trivial.

 Not much is known about representations of complex hyperbolic lattices, and even less so in infinite dimension.
 In the case of surface groups, instead, from the complementary series of $\PSL_2(\R)$, Delzant and Py exhibited one-parameter families of representations in $\PO_\R(p,\infty)$ for every $p\in\N$ \cite{MR2881312}.
 Having explicit representations in $\PO_\R(2,\infty)$, it is compelling to determine if they induce maximal representations.
 Showing that some harmonic equivariant map is actually totally real, we conclude, in Appendix \ref{Appendix} that the Toledo invariant of these representations vanishes.